-The list did not copy well.
+The table did not copy well.
 Highlight it, and you will see the cell contents. - We are working on it!

 Sources of Formaldehyde in Buildings